tsuday/repo/README.md

-# repo
+# Git/GitHub trial
-My first repository for trial
+This is a repository used to try functions of git and GitHub!